Shazwazza/Examine/docs/articles/configuration.md

 }
 ```

-That returns an enum `ValueSetValidationResult` of values:
+That returns an result [`ValueSetValidationResult`](xref:Examine.ValueSetValidationResult) with an enum of [`ValueSetValidationStatus`](xref:Examine.ValueSetValidationStatus) values:

 * `Valid` - The ValueSet is valid and will be indexed
 * `Failed` - The ValueSet was invalid and will not be indexed
 * `Filtered` - The ValueSet has been filtered/modified by the validator and will be indexed

-Examine only has one implementation: `ValueSetValidatorDelegate` which can be used by developers as a simple way to create a validator based on a callback, else developers can implement this interface if required.
+Examine only has one implementation: [`ValueSetValidatorDelegate`](xref:Examine.Lucene.Providers.ValueSetValidatorDelegate) which can be used by developers as a simple way to create a validator based on a callback, else developers can implement this interface if required.
 By default, no ValueSet validation is done with Examine.